 The terminal at Faro Airport (code: FAO) was expanded and modernized in 2017.
 The airport handles a lot of low-cost airlines and gets particularly busy in summer with dozens of seasonal routes.
 Security queues can be slow, so arrive early for peace of mind.

 Eateries and shops are reportedly very expensive and close overnight, so bring your own snacks or check out the grocery store a 10-minute walk from the airport.
 The good news is that WiFi is free.
 For added comfort while you wait, economy class passengers can pay to enter one of the airport lounges.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 Overnight sleepers have no problem here, as long as you’re prepared to sleep landside (the airside closes nightly).
 While four-seat benches without armrests are scattered throughout; a sleeping bag or travel mat provides extra comfort.
 Keep your luggage nearby as homeless folks and sketchy characters may wander the terminal (this may be changing of late).
 Noise and cold temperatures are common complaints, so bring earplugs or noise-cancelling headphones and an extra layer.
 For uninterrupted sleep, hotels are nearby.
-See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.
+See the Airport Hotels section below for more info or read some traveller airport reviews for more tips.